AdamHghs/Riggle/README.md

 # Riggle

-Rusty Wiggle is a lightweight Rust application that prevents your computer from going idle by simulating periodic mouse movements.
+Riggle is a lightweight Rust application that prevents your computer from going idle by simulating periodic mouse movements.
 The application runs as a tray icon in your system tray and provides an easy-to-use menu to start and stop the mouse jiggle functionality.

 ## Features